Biblical Manhood and Womanhood—Or Christlikeness?

-In each of these locations, Christlikeness assumes a certain shape.
-It bears different responsibilities, possesses different resources, faces different challenges, seeks various ends.
-Yet the Lord and Savior of his people has good purposes for each, and for every changing time and season.
+Indeed, all these different pathways and opportunities provide us with different opportunities to picture Christ’s glory.
+The Lord and Savior of his people has good purposes for all of us, and for every changing time and season.
 He means to fashion a body, not produce robots on a conveyer belt.

-CHRISTLIKENESS AS ABSTRACT, COLORLESS, INHUMAN
+CHRISTLIKENESS AS ABSTRACT, COLORLESS, ANTINOMIAN

+I dare say, the substitution, albeit unintentionally, turns Christlikeness into something androgynous, gnostic, anti-physical.
 It inhibits the incarnational potentiality of Christlikeness, as if Christlikeness cannot distinctly inhabit all the idiosyncratic nooks and crannies of human existence and demonstrate Christ’s dominion there in that specific way.